 Initiative Order.
 The ARC, or sometimes another player, will rank all the combatants in order from the highest initiative score to the lowest.
 This is the initiative order in which everyone will act during each round.
 Typically, the initiative order will remain the same round after round within the same battle.

 Initiative Advantage.
 If your initiative is ten (10) higher than an enemy combatant’s initiative you will get one (1) additional action to spend during each of your turns.
-Increase this bonus by one (+1) thereafter for every five (5) higher your initiative is over the enemy combatant.
-The number of additional actions is based on the highest initiative score among the enemy combatants in the encounter; so you do not gain multiple actions for fighting multiple enemies.
+The additional action is based on the highest initiative score among the enemy combatants in the encounter; so you do not gain multiple actions for fighting multiple enemies.

 You will also gain one (+1) action for each tier of power higher you are than the enemy combatant with the highest Tier of Power.
 The number of additional actions is based on the highest tier of power among the enemy combatants in the encounter; so you do not gain multiple actions for fighting multiple enemies.

 |Architect: You managed to save the young boy and get him to safety.
 Now the Paozusaurus has engaged you in combat.
 Roll initiative!|